jebrown/Marlin/README.md

 - add of LEDSTRIP support with Fastled library, modification of M150 GCODE, add of a specific LCD menu

 - correction of M503 for M665 parameters

+- correction of string usage in RC port to put string in program space and lower the memory use

+- add H parameter to M666 to change maximum Height

  Further description may be found on the [forum](http://3dprinters.proboards.com/board/3/geeetech-g2-g2s-pro).